kbase/blobstore/README.md

 The blob store is a simple file storage service backed by an S3 compatible storage system such as [Minio](https://min.io/).
 Storing a file provides a key - currently a UUID - that allows retrival of the file when provided along with proper credentials.
+Once stored, files are immutable other than deletion.

 The user is responsible for saving the key for use later - in the context of KBase, that means creating a handle for the file via the [handle service](https://github.com/kbase/handle_service2)